 Share this

-how to draw blood at home the easy way using a sample collection kit
+how to draw blood at home the easy way using a specimen collection kit

 by Neoteryx Microsampling on Oct 17, 2017 6:00:00 AM

 In the past, at-home blood collection was mostly limited to finger-stick sampling to test blood sugar for glucose monitoring in diabetes.
-For other blood tests, you typically visited the hospital clinic or laboratory and waited with increasing apprehension until they called your name for a blood draw to be performed by a trained phlebotomist.
+For other blood tests, you typically visited the hospital clinic or laboratory for a blood draw to be performed by a trained phlebotomist.

 Conventional phlebotomy blood draws can be difficult and stressful.
 You are lucky if the tech is able to get the blood on the first stick.
 Many people have fragile or rolling veins, and the phlebotomy technician may poke their arm multiple times to "find a good vein."
 The entire blood draw process can be painful and anxiety provoking.

-Now there is a simple way to draw blood samples at home for applications beyond glucose monitoring in diabetes.
+Now there is a simple way to collect blood samples at home for applications beyond glucose monitoring in diabetes.
+People can undergo remote therapeutic drug monitoring (TDM), for example, from the comfort of home.
+Their care team can use home-collected blood samples to monitor them remotely.

 Draw Blood at Home the Easy Way: Microsampling with a Sample Collection Kit

-Today there is advanced technology available for at-home blood sample collection using portable specimen collection devices in sample collection kits.
-With the remote Mitra® or hemaPEN® microsampling devices, you can follow similar steps used by diabetics for finger-stick sampling at home.
+Today there is remote technology available for at-home blood sample collection using specimen collection devices in sample collection kits.
+With the remote Mitra® microsampling device, you can follow similar steps used by diabetics for finger-stick sampling at home.

-Using a lancet paired with one of these microsampling devices, you can prick a fingertip and self-collect micro-sized blood samples.
+Using a lancet paired with a microsampling device, you can prick a fingertip and self-collect micro-sized blood samples.

-Remote microsampling offers convenience and a more comfortable option compared to traditional methods, whether you are collecting blood samples for clinical trials, therapeutic drug monitoring, or any number of other applications.
+Remote microsampling offers convenience and a more comfortable option compared to traditional methods, whether you are collecting blood samples for clinical trials, therapeutic drug monitoring, toxicology studies or other applications in research and health.

 Setting up for at home sample collection:

-- With the instructions open in front of you, remove the lancets and twist off the tops.
+- With the instructions open in front of you, prepare the lancets by twisting off the tops.
 Place them on the tabletop or surface in front of you.

 - Next, remove the silver foil specimen bag containing the Mitra® device from the kit box.
 Open the bag above the zipper top and take out the Mitra device.
 The device is in a small plastic case.

 - Open the device case without touching the microsamplers inside and place the open device next to the lancets.
-Set the foil specimen bag to the side (Be sure to leave the sachet of desiccant inside the specimen bag – that desiccant will help keep your samples dry while they are in transit to the lab.)
+Set the foil specimen bag to the side (Be sure to leave the sachet of desiccant inside the specimen bag – that desiccant will help keep your samples dry when they are mailed to the lab.)

 - There is a small, sterile gauze packet in the kit.
-Open the package and put the gauze next in line.
+Open the package and have the gauze ready.

 - Open the adhesive bandage package.
-Remove one of the backing strips, and place it face down in line.
+Remove one of the backing strips, and place it face down in front of you.

 Collecting home samples with a microsampling device:

-- Wash and dry your hands and be sure to dry them completely with a paper towel.
+- Wash and dry your hands.
+Be sure to dry them completely with a paper towel.

 - Position the lancet on your fingertip, pressing down until it clicks.

-- Massage or squeeze upward along your hand and finger until you have a good drop of blood.
+- A blood drop may form immediately.
+If not, gently massage upward along your hand and finger until you have a good drop of blood.

-- Hold the Mitra device above your hand with the device tip facing down toward your fingertip and touch the white absorbent tip of the device to the blood.
-Hold it there until the white tip is filled with blood -- the white tip will go fully red as it absorbs the sample.
+- Hold the Mitra device over your hand with the device tip facing down toward your fingertip and touch the white absorbent tip of the device to the blood.
+Hold it there until the white tip of device is filled with blood – the white tip will go fully red as it absorbs the sample.

 - Repeat the sampling step until all the device tips are filled (fully red).